OleHolmNielsen/Slurm_tools/power_save/README.md

 --------------------------

 We need to configure the BMC's DNS hostname as well as the IPMI administrator username and password for the ```ipmitool``` command.
+For security reasons the username/password should be kept in a separate file which cannot be read by normal users.

 Add these lines (uncommented) to the slurm user's ```.bashrc``` file (and for other users who need to execute the script) which should export variables for ```power_ipmi```, for example: